Learn French Through Play: 5 Engaging Games Your Kids Will Love

 10 Screen-Free French Practice Ideas Every Family Will Love

-Screen-free activities reinforce French learning by engaging the whole family in tactile, social, and creative play.
+When you want to keep the energy going away from devices, screen-free activities reinforce French learning by engaging the whole family in tactile, social, and creative play.
 Here are ten hands-on ideas to make every moment language-rich, no screens required.

 1. French Story Stones